 See also: Flying Coasters

 A B&M Hyper Coaster is a roller coaster that is over 200 feet (60.96m) tall.
 They are Sitting Coasters without inversions that feature big drops and airtime hills.
-The trains have “clam shell” lap bar style restraints that pin the rider in around his/her waist.
+The trains have clam shell lap bar style restraints that pin the rider in around their waist.
 Some newer Hyper Coaster trains have a staggered seating arrangement so every rider is exposed to the rush of air down the drops.
-More than a dozen B&M Hyper Coasters have been built since the first one, Apollo’s Chariot at Busch Gardens Williamsburg, USA, debuted in 1999.
+Well over a dozen B&M Hypers have been built since the first one, Apollo’s Chariot at Busch Gardens Williamsburg in Virginia, USA, debuted in 1999.

 See also: Hyper Coasters

-Bolliger & Mabillard revolutionised intense coaster thrills when they created their Inverted Coaster model in 1992.
+Bolliger & Mabillard revolutionized intense coaster thrills when they created their Inverted Coaster model in 1992.
 The trains are suspended below the track and are floorless so riders’ legs are dangling.
 There are over 30 B&M Inverted Coasters in the world and the vast majority were built in the mid-90s when they were all the rage.
 Inverted Coasters always feature various inversions, including some unique to this ride type.
-Although most B&M Inverted Coasters are custom, there is a standard model called “Batman” named after the first one of its kind at Six Flags Great America, USA.
+Although most B&M Inverted Coasters are custom, there is a standard model called “Batman” named after the first one of its kind at Six Flags Great America in Illinois, USA.

 See also: Inverted Coasters

 Bolliger & Mabillard do not produce Launch Coasters as a rule as they are not part of their portfolio.
-They produced a one off launched coaster in 1999 – The Incredible Hulk at Islands of Adventure in Florida, USA.
-The train is launched 0 to 40 mph (64 km/h) in 2 seconds out of the station using a tire propulsion system.
-B&M officially class this coaster as a Sitting Coaster.
+They produced a one off launched coaster in 1999 – Incredible Hulk at Islands of Adventure in Florida, USA.
+The train is launched from 0-40 mph (64 km/h) in 2 seconds out of the station using a tire propulsion system.
+B&M officially classify this coaster as a Sitting Coaster.

 In 2015 B&M produced their second Launch Coaster, however this time it was a Wing Coaster model – Thunderbird at Holiday World in Indiana, USA.
-The train is launched 0 to 60 mph (97 km/h) in 3.5 seconds using an LSM propulsion system.
+The train is launched 0-60 mph (97 km/h) in 3.5 seconds using an LSM propulsion system.

-A Bolliger & Mabillard Sitting Coaster is a B&M roller coaster under 200 feet (61 m) tall.
+A Bolliger & Mabillard Sitting Coaster is a B&M roller coaster under 200 feet (61m) tall and has train cars with four across seats.
 The Sitting Coaster model features many inversions and is known for being quite forceful.
 B&M makes two similar coaster models, floorless and stand-up coasters (see above and below), but what differentiates this type from those is that passengers sit down and have a floor under their feet.

 See also: Multi-Looping Coasters

 Bolliger & Mabillard were already familiar with the Standup Coaster model because they created several whilst working for Giovanola.
-In 1990 they produced their own version – Iron Wolf at Six Flags Great America (the coaster features in the Richie Rich film and has since been relocated to Six Flags America as Apocalypse!).
+In 1990 they produced their own version – Iron Wolf at Six Flags Great America (see Original above).
 Riders stand throughout by perching atop a small bicycle type seat and are held in by over-the-shoulder restraints.
-Only a half dozen of these coasters are in operation and new ones look highly unlikely as the latest was built in 1999.
+Less than a half dozen of these coasters are in operation and new ones look highly unlikely as the latest was built in 1999.

 See also: Standup Coasters